What is WeCAN?

 RNOs are groups formed by residents and property owners within a neighborhood who meet regularly and whose organizational and contact information is kept on file with Denver’s Community Planning and Development Department.
 Like all organizations active in the Denver community, RNOs are an important part of the fabric of the city and play a key role in the ongoing effort to make Denver a great place to live and work.

 What is the difference between a RNO and a Homeowner’s Association?

 Homeowner Associations (HOAs) are generally paid membership organizations that are mandatory with home ownership in certain housing developments.
-Registered Neighborhood Organizations (RNOs), by contrast, are generally larger groups of residents and property owners that represent significant geographic areas within the city and that usually do not charge membership fees (or nominal administrative fees).
+RNOs, by contrast, are generally larger groups of residents and property owners that represent significant geographic areas within the city and that usually do not charge membership fees.
 An HOA that represents a smaller, individual development within a neighborhood may also register with the city as an RNO if it meets the minimum membership (12 members) — as long as it is active, led by local residents and working within the intent of the ordinance to facilitate communication between the city and its members.